-The more time passes, the more inclined I feel (just like a mermaid) scared of shallow waters and unafraid to dive deep into the vast, and intriguing blue sea of history, myths, and psyche to explain in an accessible and story-like form, why some images and stories appeal to us.
+The more time passes, the more I feel—just like a mermaid—afraid of shallow waters and unafraid to dive deep into the vast, intriguing blue sea of history, myth, and psyche to explain, in an accessible and story-like way, why certain images and stories appeal to us.

-This is something so archetypical and eternal that even the mermaidcore aesthetic was created, as an attempt to make the myths more accessible, to bring them to the light, and to embrace them in real life.
+This is something so archetypal and eternal that even the mermaidcore aesthetic was created as an attempt to make the myths more accessible, to bring them into the light and embrace them in real life.

-I read many articles in fashion magazines stating that some aesthetics are a way to escape real life, and this is not accurate.
-Aesthetics are especially about making life MORE real.
+I’ve read many articles in fashion magazines claiming that some aesthetics are simply a way to escape reality, but that’s not accurate.
+Aesthetics are, in fact, a way to make life more real.

 Real for you, for your heart, and for your soul.
-Embracing the symbolic visual languages of stories, that we now call aesthetics, whether it is the Mermaidcore, cottagecore, or dark academia, is about being Real with yourself and honest with your mind’s deepest wishes.
+Embracing the symbolic visual language of stories—which we now call aesthetics—whether it’s mermaidcore, cottagecore, or dark academia, is about being real with yourself and honest about your mind’s deepest wishes.

 Mermaids: From the Myths to the Aesthetic

-That being said, What are mermaids? why are you reading this now, feeling so attracted to the theme, and willing to reveal the mythical magic behind lore that survives through the centuries?
+That being said—what are mermaids?
+Why are you reading this right now, feeling so drawn to the theme, willing to uncover the mythical magic behind a lore that has survived for centuries?

-Why do we love the imagery of a woman who is half fish and lives in another realm, under the sea?
-Who is beautiful yet potentially dangerous?
+Why do we feel so captivated by the image of a woman who is half human, half fish—who lives in another realm, beneath the waves?
+A creature who is beautiful, mysterious, and perhaps even dangerous?

-Mermaids are one of the many supernatural beings that have come down through the centuries as part of our symbolic heritage.
-A graphic expression of primitive fears or wishes, being passed by through eternal storytelling.
+Mermaids are one of the many supernatural beings that have traveled through the centuries as part of our symbolic heritage—a graphic expression of primitive fears, desires, and longings passed down through eternal storytelling.

-A good immortal story, like the mermaid ones, especially when merged with good imagery is food for our soul.
-We need them to have the energy for action.
+A truly immortal story, like those of the mermaids, especially when paired with powerful imagery, is food for the soul.
+We need these stories to gather the energy for action.

-In this article, I will crack the code behind the images and help you understand what you are embracing and changing in yourself when you understand the mermaidcore aesthetics at the symbolic level, helping you make even more soul-level meaningful choices for your life.
+In this article, I will crack the code behind these images and help you understand what you’re embracing and transforming within yourself when you dive into the symbolic meaning of mermaidcore aesthetics.
+My goal is to help you make choices that feel aligned not just with your eyes, but with your soul.

 Mermaid Myths & Meanings

-From scientists to storytellers, to my 8-year-old self feeling thrilled every time I watched Splash, the fascination for these hybrid beings goes on and on through the centuries.
+From scientists to storytellers to my own 8-year-old self, completely enchanted every time I rewatched Splash, the fascination with these hybrid sea-women has only grown stronger with time.

 🌊 Other names for mermaids in myths: Sea Witch, sirens, merfolk, water nymphs (or water spirits).
 All of these are considered archetypes that live in the collective consciousness, that we can uncover in our inner selves and express through our outer selves.